 - Refuge – crisis accommodation with high level of support

-- Outreach support – minimal support to women and children relocating within the local community, including our Safe Multicultural Space for culturally and linguistically diverse women
+- Outreach support – minimal support to women and children relocating within the local community, including our Safe Multicultural Space (SMS) group for culturally and linguistically diverse women

 Our focus on helping children to feel heard and validating their thoughts and feelings.
 Along with this we provide, education around protective, behaviours, with the aim that by the time a child leaves the refuge they will be able to have a mental “safety hand” of five support people who they can contact if they need help.

 Children & Young People's Rights